tableau/TabPy/docs/server-config.md

   through the `/query` method, or using the `tabpy.query(...)` syntax with the `/evaluate` method.
 - `TABPY_GZIP_ENABLE` - Enable Gzip support for requests.
 Enabled by default.
 - `TABPY_ARROW_ENABLE` - Enable Arrow connection for data streaming.
+Default value is False.
 - `TABPY_ARROWFLIGHT_PORT` - port for
   [Arrow Flight](https://arrow.apache.org/docs/format/Flight.html)
   connection used in streaming mode.
+Default value is 13622.

 ### Configuration File Example